razojhameas/cogniview/README.md

 browser extension

-voice-to-text doesn't FULLY work, haven't put any effort into making it functional, probably never will bcs im too lazy and this program is not relevant to me anymore anyway
+voice-to-text doesn't FULLY work (bugging), haven't put any effort into making it functional, probably never will bcs im too lazy and this project is not relevant to me anymore anyway

-feel free to tweak
+might get deprecated in the future